 Face Shape Haircut Pointers

 Now that you’ve determined your shape and made your old grade school math teacher proud, please use the following male face shape and hairstyle guide to determine the cut that’s right for you.
 And don’t take anything we say as gospel because there are simply too many variables.
 For instance, some men with heart shaped faces want to cultivate the natural pointedness of their chins rather than conceal that pointedness.
 What’s most important is that you get a good sense of the relationship between face shapes and male hairstyles, and then proceed accordingly.
+It’s not as simple as oblong vs oval face, there are A LOT of options in between.

 Since your face is somewhat long, seek a balanced hairstyle that lends a uniform vibe.
 Avoid tapered faux hawks or pompadours with deep fades or anything that pairs long hair on top with much shorter length around the sides.
 Instead, opt for a quality side part if your hair is short or a voluminous slicked back look if your hair is longer.

 As a well-proportioned face shape, the oval works with lots of men’s hairstyles.
 However oval faced men are typically advised to leave hair off the forehead as much as possible and completely avoid fringe haircuts.
 Instead, go for a short quiff or pomp with maximised volume, and pair that with a modest undercut and/or striking side part.
 A shaved head also goes really well with an oval face.
+Great for a classic military look,

 A triangular face shape means a wider jaw and narrower forehead, and you want to balance all that out by going big with volume up top.
 A thick quiff or pomp will work wonders.
 What’s most important is that you keep the hair thick and flowing, even if that means using a little extra volumising hair product.
 Most experts also agree that beards and triangle face shapes don’t necessarily match so opt for some light stubble or a clean shave instead.
+Always remember, short haircuts for a strong jawline.

 A heart shaped face means a pointed chin, thus a narrow haircut will emphasise literal sharpness.
 If pointy is not what you’re going for, pursue longer, softer styles like a mid-length side swept part, layered quiff or textured fringe.
 Employ a lightweight hair product to ensure no hard angles emerge.
 Grow a nice beard to create a sense of fullness on that narrow jawline.
+Short to medium length hair is welcomed.

 On the lookout for more men’s hairstyles, haircuts and pointers?
 Be sure to check out our article on 10 Faux Hawk Hairstyles & Haircuts for Men or Long Hairstyle and Haircut Tips for Men.